SultanAyubi360/VIDEO-METADATA-EDITOR-AND-PLAYER/README.md

 # VIDEO METADATA EDITOR AND PLAYER

 This project develop in android with local database SQLITE.
+In future this app can be modified in a way like if we add features of other video editing apps including beauty effects, speed modification, adjustment of video, Sound etc. Then this app Video Metadata Editor and Player as whole will become more efficient and effective.

 # OBJECTIVES COVER IN THIS PROJECT ARE: